TITLE 77: PUBLIC HEALTH

 b) Securing Fixtures.
 Floor outlet or wall hung fixtures shall be secured by screws or bolts of copper, brass or other equally durable corrosion resistant materials.

 c) Wall-Hung Fixtures.
 Wall-hung fixtures shall be rigidly supported by a concealed metal supporting member so that no strain is transmitted to the fixture connection.

 d) Setting.
 Plumbing fixtures and traps shall be set level and in a true alignment.

 f) Improper Location.
-Piping, fixtures, or equipment shall not be located or installed in such a manner as to interfere with the normal operation of windows, doors, or other exit openings.
+Piping, fixtures or equipment shall not be located or installed so as to interfere with the normal operation of windows, doors or other exit openings.
 Plumbing fixtures shall be installed in an area where there is sufficient room for the fixture to be used for its intended purpose.

-g) Where plumbing is installed it shall meet the requirements of the Illinois Accessibility Code (71 Ill.
-Adm.
-Code 400).
+g) When plumbing is installed it shall meet the requirements of the Illinois Accessibility Code.

 h) Surrounding Materials.
 Where water closets or urinals are installed for public use, the flooring under the fixture base extending to at least 18 inches from the front and both sides of the water closet or urinal, and extending from the back of the water closet or urinal to the wall, shall be of non-absorbent material.

-i) A hot water heater thermostat shall not be an acceptable alternative water temperature control device.
+i) A water heater thermostat shall not be an acceptable alternative water temperature control device.

 (Source: Amended at 38 Ill.
 Reg.
 9940, effective April 24, 2014)